Congresses and Docs

 On Those Killed During These 1,000 Days

 Today, none of us knows for sure the number of dead – neither in Ukraine nor in Russia.
-In this matter, we can only rely on UN reports, rare reports on killed fellow countrymen in regional media, and the rapidly expanding cemeteries with tricolour Russian flags fluttering in the wind, which I personally have seen many times when visiting the Russia’s regions.
+In this matter, we can only rely on UN reports, rare reports on killed fellow countrymen in regional media, and the rapidly expanding cemeteries with tricolour Russian flags fluttering in the wind, which I personally have seen many times when visiting Russia’s regions.

 Back in 2015, Vladimir Putin classified the Russian Defence Ministry’s data on military casualties “in peacetime during special military operations”; previously, the decree only applied to wartime.
 In this regard, data on the Russian side’s losses in the Ukrainian conflict is unlikely to be published.
 At least not until the conflict is over.